hyperledger/indy-hipe/text/attachments/README.md

 }
 ```

-When I provide such a link, I am creating a logical association between the
+When you provide such a link, you are creating a logical association between the
 message and an attachment that can be fetched separately.
 This makes it possible
 to send brief descriptors of attachments and to make the downloading of the heavy
 content optional (or parallelizable) for the recipient.

-IPFS is not my only option for attaching by reference.
-I can do the same
+IPFS is not the only option for attaching by reference.
+You can do the same
 with S3:
 ```JSON
 "content": {